shieryl-ryle/ftw-de-bootcamp/README.md

 - Technical overview and guide can be found [here](TECHNICAL-README.md).
 - Configuration for Local vs Remote setup can be found [here](LOCAL-REMOTE-SETUP.md).
 - Example of first exercise pipeline logs can be found [here](Example.md).
+- How do you document your DE project?
+Read [this](GENERATE-DOCS.md).

 # Track Your Learnings